ICE L: Design

-Each train set will have 477 second-class and 85 first-class seats, three wheelchair spaces, eight bicycle rides spaces, a separate toddler area and a family area with play area.
-Trains will be equipped with WLAN, onboard entertainment (ICE portal), numerous passenger information systems with real-time data and plenty of luggage space.
+Each train set will have 477 second-class and 85 first-class seats, three wheelchair spaces, eight bicycle spaces, a separate toddler area and a family area with play area.
+Trains will be equipped with Wi-Fi, blind spot detection cameras, onboard entertainment (ICE portal), passenger information systems with real-time data and luggage space.
+Each trainset will have a bistro car, family areas, 3 wheelchair spaces, and 8 bicycle spaces in the driving trailer.
+Window glass will be designed to improve signal reception for mobile devices.

-ICE L trains will all be equipped with a dining car of the usual DB standard.

-Step free entry is possible at suitably constructed platforms thanks to a continuous 76 cm entry and floor height - this matches one of the standard European platform heights.
+Step free entry is possible at suitably constructed platforms due to a continuous 760 mm entry and floor height - one of the standard European platform heights.
 This helps ensure accessibility in Germany and the Netherlands.

-Operation

-Planned services
+Routes

+According to Deutsche Bahn, the trains were originally planned to be put in service from the 2023/24 timetable change onwards and would have appeared on the Berlin - Amsterdam route and then from the summer of 2024 onwards holiday services between Berlin, Cologne, Karlsruhe and Westerland.
+It was later reported that entry into service would be delayed from autumn 2024 to the middle of 2025, with delays encountered in testing and approval.
+Further delays were announced in 2025 with entry into service on domestic routes in late 2025 the earliest with international services not before mid-2026.
+In August 2025, DB confirmed the first trains would enter service with the December timetable change.
+The first trainsets are likely to work services between Berlin and Cologne.

-DB Fernverkehr plans to use the new trains on the following routes:
+As of 2019, DB Fernverkehr planned to use the new trains on the following routes: